-City Hall cannot accept in-person payments at this time.
+City Hall has resumed in-person payments.
 Finance & Administrative Services has worked with City Departments to ensure payments are received.
 Submit payment for Court Fines, Moorage, Right-of-Way Permits, Planning/Building Permits**, and Other Directed Miscellaneous Payments using one of the options outlined below.
-The City of Bainbridge Island will pay the credit card fees charged by the third-party vendor during the time of the declared emergency.
+Credit/debit card fees apply to all transactions.
 (For payment questions call (206) 842-7633, Mon-Fri, 8:00 a.m. - 4:00 p.m.)

 - By Mail: Mail your payment with payment information to:

 - In person at City Hall, Monday - Friday, 8:00 a.m. - 4:00 p.m.

 - Call the City at (206) 842-7633, Monday - Friday, 8:00 a.m. - 4:00 p.m.